diemastermonkey/iterator/README.md

 Iterator iterates a list of "things" and runs one or more arbitrary system commands on each.

-Mundane, but here's the cool part:
+Mundane.
+Here's why it's cool:
-It has a built-in interface to configure it, and stores that configuration inside itself!
+It has a built-in configuration interface, and stores the config inside itself.
-Pretty crazy huh? :)
+Pretty crazy huh.

 ```
 # Example run